-- 1. Keep any harmful materials (alcohol, cigarettes, fireworks, firearms, etc.) out of camp. - 2.
-Leave my cell phone in my car or the staff lounge. - 3.
+- 1. Keep any harmful materials (alcohol, cigarettes, fireworks, vapes, firearms, etc.) out of camp. - 2.
+Leave my cell phone in the phone cabinet. - 3.
 Take responsibility for my own well-being during camp, making sure to get enough rest and nutrition, and to let the camp director know of any wellness issue. - 4.
-Keep all medications, prescription or otherwise, with the nurse. - 5.
+Keep all medications, prescription or otherwise, with the nurse or locked in my cell phone locker. - 5.
 Observe curfew and lights out. - 6.
 Attend all meals, activities, evening activities, etc. as scheduled. - 7.
 Treat all campers and fellow staff members with respect.
 If I have a conflict or concern I will follow the model of Matthew 18, going to the person first, then to a member of the senior staff, and finally to the camp director. - 8.
 Report concerns and challenges to the camp director. - 9.
 Observe and enforce all safety regulations for each camp activity.